Ipoh Kek Lok Tong Cave Temple

 Q3: Is there wheelchair access at Kek Lok Tong?

 A3: A wheelchair ramp and lift are available at the temple.
 They have disabled toilets too.
-It is not difficult to push a baby stroller or wheelchair through the garden but the cave has some stairs.
+It is not difficult to push a baby stroller or wheelchair through the garden.
+But there are many stairs from the cave down to the gardens.

 Q4: Are there refreshments at or close to Kek Lok Tong?